Stijn024/Eloquent-TunnelingDown/README.md

 - Seeded 5 Brands with realistic data.
 - Assigned 5 Cars to each Brand in the seeder.
 - Implemented show API routes for Car and Brand.

+### Eloquent → 4.Tunneling down → 2.Getting resourceful

+- Created API resources for Car and Brand so that the displayed data is the same as in the previous exercise.
+- The controllers return instances of your API resources.
+- Disable this data wrapping by updating AppServiceProvider.php